dmitry-vs/nodejs-education-gb/lesson3_console_requests/README.md

 # News

-Console script to fetch new headlines from Yandex home page.
+Console script to fetch news headlines from Yandex home page.

-Uses request module to get page content and cheerio module to parse it.
+Uses `request` module to get page content and `cheerio` module to parse it.

 ## Example